🎮

 Zero 40 becomes much easier to judge once it is forced into the same room as R40S, R46S, and RG-40XXH.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Zero 40 versus R40S is interesting because closest match is the obvious angle.
 Compared with Zero 40, R40S makes the more obvious play for readers who care about closest match.
 R40S is tracked around 70.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
-More importantly, zero 40 versus R46S is interesting because closest match is the obvious angle.
-R46S sits close enough to Zero 40 to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, zero 40 versus R46S is interesting because closest match is the obvious angle.
+From another angle, compared with Zero 40, R46S makes the more obvious play for readers who care about closest match.
 R46S is tracked around 70.0.
 From another angle, zero 40 versus RG-40XXH is interesting because closest match is the obvious angle.
-RG-40XXH sits close enough to Zero 40 to make the comparison meaningful, but different enough to sharpen the buying decision.
+If Zero 40 feels almost right but not quite, RG-40XXH is the sort of nearby detour that can completely change the shortlist.
 RG-40XXH is tracked around $70 (+ shipping).
-From another angle, its overall rating is ⭐️⭐️⭐️⭐️⭐️.
+More importantly, its overall rating is ⭐️⭐️⭐️⭐️⭐️.

 Zero 40 is described with battery: 4300 mAh.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Dual Stereo Front facing and 3.5mm Headphone Top facing, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.